burakkp/burakkp/README.md

 Hi 👋 My name is Burak
 =====================================

-I'm a Front-End Engineer at KPN
+I'm a Full Stack Engineer at KPN
 ------------------

 * 🌍  I'm based in Tiel